carsonRadtke/devenv/README.md

-A collection of configuration files that improve my productivity.
+A collection of configuration files so setting up new machines is easier.

-Also a Dockerfile to pull everything together.